python-poetry/poetry/docs/_index.md

 by running the installer again with the `--uninstall` option or by setting the `POETRY_UNINSTALL` environment variable before executing the installer.
-If you have installed Poetry somewhere other than the default location, declare `POETRY_HOME` environment variable once again before uninstallation.
+If you have installed Poetry somewhere other than the default location, declare the `POETRY_HOME` environment variable once again before uninstallation.

 **Linux, macOS, Windows (WSL)**